Files / United States

 Document Introduction

-This report systematically organizes and analyzes the overall profile, technological evolution, and strategic ideological debates of the U.S. Navy's surface fleet up to the early 1980s.
-The core issue of the report lies in dissecting how the U.S. Navy, after World War II, particularly through the Korean War, the Vietnam War, and up to the peak of the Cold War confrontation, sought balance and resource allocation between its two core missions: "power projection" and "sea control."
-This fundamental strategic contradiction profoundly influenced fleet structure design, ship development priorities, and competition for defense budgets, forming the key thread for understanding the logic of U.S. Navy construction at that time.
+This report systematically organizes and analyzes the overall landscape, technological evolution, and strategic ideological debates of the United States Navy's surface fleet up to the early 1980s.
+The core issue of the report lies in dissecting how the U.S. Navy, following World War II—particularly through the Korean War, the Vietnam War, and into the peak of the Cold War confrontation—sought to balance and allocate resources between its two core missions: power projection and sea control.
+This fundamental strategic contradiction profoundly influenced fleet structure design, ship development priorities, and competition for defense budgets, forming a key thread for understanding the logic behind U.S. Navy construction at that time.

-The main body of the report uses ship type classification as its framework, detailing over 40 major surface ship classes level by level.
-From the strategically central Nimitz-class nuclear-powered aircraft carriers and their predecessors, to the revolutionary Aegis-equipped Ticonderoga-class cruisers, to the widely debated Spruance-class destroyers and the Oliver Hazard Perry-class frigates as products of the "high-low mix" strategy, each class entry provides complete technical parameters (displacement, dimensions, propulsion, speed), armament configuration (anti-air, anti-ship, anti-submarine missiles, and guns), sensor systems, as well as a brief service history and deployment status.
+The main body of the report uses ship type classification as its framework, providing detailed, level-by-level introductions to over 40 major surface ship classes.
+From the Nimitz-class nuclear-powered aircraft carriers and their predecessors as the strategic core, to the Ticonderoga-class cruisers equipped with the revolutionary Aegis system, to the widely debated Spruance-class destroyers and the Oliver Hazard Perry-class frigates born from the high-low mix strategy, each class entry provides complete technical parameters (displacement, dimensions, propulsion, speed), armament configuration (anti-air, anti-ship, anti-submarine missiles, and guns), sensor systems, as well as a brief service history and deployment status.
 The report also covers the amphibious and logistical support fleet, including the Tarawa-class amphibious assault ships, Blue Ridge-class command ships, and various fast combat support ships and replenishment oilers, presenting a complete picture of the naval operational system.

-This guide is strictly based on official materials, photographs, and detailed line drawings provided by the U.S. Department of Defense and the Department of the Navy.
-It is rich in detailed data and illustrations.
-It is not only a ship identification and technical reference manual but also a professional assessment document that profoundly reflects the strategic dilemmas, service politics, and technological path choices of the U.S. Navy during a specific period of the Cold War.
-It provides a classic case study for understanding the complex process of strategic planning and fleet construction by a major power's navy under limited resource conditions.
-The fleet structure and strategic debates described in the report set the stage for the subsequent U.S. Navy's "600-ship Navy" plan and its post-Cold War transformation.
+This guide is strictly based on official materials, photographs, and detailed line drawings provided by the U.S. Department of Defense and the Department of the Navy, featuring comprehensive data and abundant illustrations.
+It is not only a ship identification and technical reference manual but also a professional assessment document that profoundly reflects the U.S. Navy's strategic dilemmas, service politics, and technological path choices during a specific period of the Cold War.
+It provides a classic case study for understanding the complex process of strategic planning and fleet construction by a major power's navy under limited resources.
+The fleet structure and strategic debates described in the report set the stage for the subsequent U.S. Navy's 600-ship plan and its post-Cold War transformation.